-Lara is one of six Nationally Certified Master Groomers (NCMG) in the State of Indiana.
-Currently, a license is not required to become a pet groomer; anyone can call himself or herself a groomer.
+Lara is one of seven Nationally Certified Master Groomers (NCMG) in Indiana.
+A license is not required to become a pet groomer; anyone can call himself or herself a groomer.
 While they may be able to groom an animal, their techniques and health practices could put your pet at risk.
 If your pet stylist has a license, you know your pet is in capable hands.

 2. How often should I have my pet groomed?

 Most pets benefit from being groomed every four to six weeks.
 Some of this depends on the owner’s ability to maintain the pet’s coat between grooming appointments.
-This advice is not just for dogs requiring a haircut, but short hair dogs and all cats as well.
-The undercoat is removed, nails are trimmed, ears cleaned and more – all of these things are best done on a regular basis.
+This advice is not just for dogs requiring a haircut but short-haired dogs and all cats as well.
+The undercoat is removed, nails are trimmed, ears cleaned, and more – all of these things are best done regularly.

 3. Won’t frequent bathing ruin my pet’s hair?

-Not if done properly.
+Not if done correctly.
 We use only the highest quality shampoos and conditioners that are made specifically for your pet.
-Pets have a lower ph than humans, therefore making it VERY important to use specialized products.
+Pets have a lower pH than humans, making it VERY important to use specialized products.

 These breeds shed heavily a few times a year.
-They will often start losing the winter undercoat they’ve built up and a lighter, more appropriate undercoat for the summer months will start growing in its place.
-They normally will go through another serious shedding cycle in the fall when the lighter summer undercoat falls out to allow for the heavier winter undercoat to grow in.
-This twice a year shedding cycle is a little different than the normal, ongoing hair shed and growth process, so while these double coated breeds do shed all year around, it is worse during the spring and fall.
-It is not healthy or necessary to clip dogs short in the summertime and clipping dogs short can actually make them hotter.
+They will often start losing the winter undercoat they’ve built up, and a lighter, more appropriate undercoat for the summer months will start growing in its place.
+They usually go through another severe shedding cycle in the fall when the lighter summer undercoat falls out to allow for the heavier winter undercoat to grow in.
+This twice-a-year shedding cycle is a little different than the average, ongoing hair shed and growth process, so while these double-coated breeds do shed all year around, it is worse during the spring and fall.
+Clipping dogs short in the summertime is not healthy or necessary, and clipping them short can make them hotter.

-Double coated breeds include Labs, Golden Retrievers, Husky’s, Beagles, Pugs – dogs that have fur rather than dogs with hair that would just continue growing longer and longer like human hair, such as poodles.
-The best thing you can do for your double coated breed to keep it comfortable is to have it bathed, brushed, and groomed regularly.
+Double-coated breeds include Labs, Golden Retrievers, Husky’s, Beagles, and Pugs – dogs that have fur rather than dogs with hair that would continue growing longer like human hair, such as poodles.
+The best thing you can do for your double-coated breed to keep it comfortable is to have it bathed, brushed, and groomed regularly.
 Surprisingly – the worst thing you can do is have it shaved or clipped short!
-A dog’s cooling systems works very differently from the way human bodies work.
+A dog’s cooling system works very differently from how human bodies work.
 A dog’s “coat” is nothing like us wearing a coat and taking it off when we are warm.
 Removing a dog’s “coat” can actually make them hotter, shed worse, have skin problems, expose them to too much sun, and more.
 The cycle of hair growing and shedding is set up to work perfectly for dogs and we do a disservice to dogs when we shave them and interrupt that cycle (unless, of course, there is a medical reason to do so.)
-Dogs cool off a few different ways, of course, there is panting.
-A simplified explanation of panting is that heat within the dog enters the blood supply, that circulates and fluid evaporates off the dog’s tongue while panting allowing the dog to get rid of heat.
+Dogs cool off in a few different ways; of course, there is panting.
+A simplified explanation of panting is that heat within the dog enters the blood supply, which circulates, and fluid evaporates off the dog’s tongue while panting, allowing the dog to get rid of heat.
 Dogs also have sweat glands in their feet and ears that play a small role in keeping them cool.
-A major way dogs cool down is that their blood flow is increased (dogs have proportionality larger spleens than humans, the spleen helps store blood and control heat.)
-Blood carries excess heat to the skin where it circulates.
-There are muscles in the dog’s skin that help raise guard hairs (the harsher outer coat of a double coated breed,) and allow for the heat to dissipate off the dog’s skin.
-When that hair is removed it changes the way air flows over the dog’s skin.
-This is how shaving a double coated dog can actually make a dog hotter.
+A significant way dogs cool down is to increase blood flow (dogs have proportionally larger spleens than humans, and the spleen helps store blood and control heat).
+Blood carries excess heat to the skin, where it circulates.
+There are muscles in the dog’s skin that help raise guard hairs (the harsher outer coat of a double-coated breed) and allow for the heat to dissipate off the dog’s skin.
+When that hair is removed, it changes how air flows over the dog’s skin.
+This is how shaving a double-coated dog can make a dog hotter.
 What can contribute to a dog becoming too hot is not brushing out dead and or shedding coat and allowing it to become stuck in the other hair.
-This blocks air flow to the dog’s skin.
-Cutting a double coated breed’s hair really short can actually increase shedding later as well because the way their coat and skin function is so disrupted when the coat is clipped very short.
-When you notice your dog starting the excessive spring shedding it’s time to get it to the groomer for a good bath, de-shed, high-velocity drying and brush out.
-As temperatures increase it’s also important to make sure your dog has plenty of water as it plays an important role in the process of keeping them comfortable.
+This blocks airflow to the dog’s skin.
+Cutting a double-coated breed’s hair really short can increase shedding later as well because their coat and skin function is so disrupted when the coat is clipped very short.
+When you notice your dog starting the excessive spring shedding, it’s time to get it to the groomer for a good bath, de-shed, high-velocity drying, and brush out.
+As temperatures increase, it’s also essential to make sure your dog has plenty of water, as it plays a vital role in the process of keeping them comfortable.

 We take cash, checks, Apple Pay and all credit cards.